Current research activities:

 Margulis, S.W., Volle, K.A., LaDue, C.A., Atsalis, S. 2017.
 What necropsy reports can tell us about menopausal and age-related changes in Western lowland gorillas.
 Journal of Zoo and Aquarium Research.
 5: 11-15.

 Margulis, S.W.
-In press.
+2017.
 Methodology: sources of measurement error, reliability and validity.
 Reference Module in the Life Sciences.
 Elsevier, UK.

 Margulis, S.W.
 2017.
 Zoos as venues for research: changes in focus, changes in perception.
 Chapter in edited volume, Increasing Legal Equality for Zoo Animals: Justice on the Ark (J. Donahue, ed).

-Braude, S., Margulis, SW, Broder, D. In press.
+Braude, S., Margulis, SW, Broder, D. 2017.
 The study of animal behavior provides valuable opportunities for original science fair projects: recommendations from The Animal Behavior Society, Education Committee.
-American Biology Teacher.
+American Biology Teacher, 79: 438-441.

 Lenczewski, M., Halfdanardottir, M., Margulis, SW.
 2017.
-Now you see me (now you don’t):a visual barrier study on a zoo-housed group of Western lowland gorillas.
-Anthropology: Bachelors to Dissertation, 4: 77-91 (University at Buffalo)
+Now you see me (now you don’t): a visual barrier study on a zoo-housed group of Western lowland gorillas.
+Anthropology: Bachelors to Dissertation (University at Buffalo), 4: 77-91.

 Chertoff, S., Margulis, SW, and Rodgers, J. 2018.
 Visual processing of faces in juvenile Western lowland gorillas without the use of training or reinforcement: a pilot study.
 Animal Behavior and Cognition, 5: 292-299.